1999 Russian apartment bombings: Detonator and explosives detection equipment

-The case of private Alexei Pinyaev
+The case of Private Alexei Pinyaev

-In March 2000, Novaya Gazeta journalist Pavel Voloshin reported the account of Private Alexei P. (later identified as Pinyaev) of the 137th Regiment.
+In March 2000, Novaya Gazeta journalist Pavel Voloshin reported the account of Private Alexei P. (later identified as Pinyaev) of the 137th Guards Airborne Regiment.
 Pinyaev guarded a storehouse with weapons and ammunition near the city of Ryazan.
 Together with a friend, he entered the storehouse to see the weapons.
 The friends were surprised to see that the storehouse contained sacks with the word "sugar" on them.
 Pinyaev and his friend were discouraged, but didn't want to leave the storehouse empty-handed.
 The two paratroopers cut a hole in one of the bags and put some sugar in a plastic bag.
 They made tea with the sugar, but the taste of the tea was terrible.
 They became frightened because the substance might turn out to be saltpeter, and brought the plastic bag to a platoon commander.
 He consulted a sapper, who identified the substance as hexogen.

-According to Felshtinsky and Pribylovsky, after the newspaper report FSB officers descended on Pinyayev’s unit, accused them of divulging a state secret and told them, "You guys can't even imagine what serious business you’ve got yourselves tangled up in."
+After the newspaper report, FSB officers descended on Pinyayev's unit, accused them of divulging a state secret and told them, "You guys can't even imagine what serious business you’ve got yourselves tangled up in."
 The regiment later sued publishers of Novaya Gazeta for insulting the honour of the Russian Army, since there was no Private Alexei Pinyayev in the regiment, according to their statement.

 A report aired by ORT in March 2000 and created by journalist Leonid Grozin and operator Dmitry Vishnevoy accused Novaya Gazeta of lying.
 According to Grozin and Vishnevoy, there is no storehouse at the test range of the 137th Regiment.
 Alexei Pinyaev has admitted meeting with Pavel Voloshin, but claimed that he was merely asked to confirm a pre-conceived story.
 At an FSB press conference in 2001, Private Pinyayev stated that there was no hexogen in the 137th Airborne Regiment and that he was hospitalised in December 1999 and no longer visited the test range.

 Explosives in the apartment bombings

-After the bombing at Guryanova Street on September 9, the Moscow FSB reported that items removed from the scene showed traces of TNT and RDX (or "hexogen").

-Later FSB declared that the explosive used in the bombings was a mixture of aluminium powder, ammonium nitrate, TNT and sugar prepared by the perpetrators in a concrete mixer at a fertiliser factory in Urus-Martan, Chechnya.
+After the bombing at Guryanova Street on 9 September, the Moscow FSB reported that items removed from the scene showed traces of TNT and RDX (or "hexogen") explosives.
+However, FSB has declared later that the explosives used in the bombings were a mixture of aluminium powder, ammonium nitrate, TNT and sugar prepared by the perpetrators in a concrete mixer at a fertiliser factory in Urus-Martan, Chechnya.
 Also, each bomb contained some plastic explosive used as an explosive booster.

 RDX is produced in only one factory in Russia, in the city of Perm.
 According to David Satter, the FSB changed the story about the type of explosive, since it was difficult to explain how huge amounts of RDX disappeared from the closely guarded Perm facility.
-According to Lieutenant General of the FSB Ivan Mironov, the precise composition of the explosive mixture was hard to determine, because no visible traces remain after the aluminium powder is consumed in a blast.